-MGP Site (Jurisdiction) Status Estimated Cost to Clean Up (Expect to Recover through Rates) West Palm Beach (Florida) Environmental Protection have been implemented on the ea of Between \$4.5 million to \$15.4 million, including costs associated ast with the relocation of FPU's operations at this site, and any ial potential costs associated with future redevelopment of the properties.
-Sanford (Florida) In March 2018, the United States Environmental Protecti Agency ("EPA") approved a "site-wide ready for anticipat use" status, which is the final step before delisting a si Construction has been completed and restrictive covenants a in place to ensure protection of human health.
-The or remaining activity is long-term groundwater monitoring. te.
+MGP Site (Jurisdiction) Status Estimated Cost to Clean Up (Expect to Recover through Rates) West Palm Beach (Florida) Environmental Protection have been implemented on the eas f Between \$3.3 million to \$14.2 million, including costs associated t with the relocation of FPU's operations at this site, and any n potential costs associated with future redevelopment of the e properties.
+Sanford (Florida) In March 2018, the United States Environmental Protection Agency ("EPA") approved a "site-wide ready for anticipate use" status, which is the final step before delisting a site Construction has been completed and restrictive covenants ar in place to ensure protection of human health.
+The only remaining activity is long-term groundwater monitoring.
 Winter Haven (Florida) Remediation is ongoing.
 Not expected to exceed \$0.4 million.
-Seaford (Delaware) Conducted investigations of on-site and off-site impacts in t vicinity of the site, from 2014 through 2018, and submitted t findings to Delaware Department of Natural Resources a Environmental Control ("DNREC") in a March 2019 report.
-A interim action involving air-sparging/vapor extraction is bei implemented, in accordance with the DNREC-approved Wo Plan. he nd An ng
+Seaford (Delaware) Conducted investigations of on-site and off-site impacts in the vicinity of the site, from 2014 through 2018, and submitted the findings to Delaware Department of Natural Resources and Environmental Control ("DNREC") in a March 2019 report.
+An interim action involving air-sparging/vapor extraction is being implemented, in accordance with the DNREC-approved Work Plan. e 1 1 9